-The aim of the seminar was to better comprehend the different teaching methods available for PhD students, early career researchers and postgraduate higher education teachers.
-The 2016 event picked up some of the discussions on the challenges of teaching European Studies discussed during the 2014 Student Forum Seminar.
-This year, however, more attention was given to the effect of the current crises on teaching approaches.
-The participants showed great eagerness to share their experiences as postgraduate teachers and to learn from good practice presented in the roundtables.
+The aim of the recent UACES Student Forum January 2016 Seminar in Edinburgh was to explore the different teaching methods available to PhD students, early career researchers and postgraduate higher education teachers.
+Picking up on discussions on the challenges of teaching European Studies from the 2014 Seminar, this year’s event gave special attention to the effect of the current crises on teaching approaches.

-The first morning panel started off with a debate about the variety, which exists in teaching environments across Europe.
-With speakers coming from Rome, Glasgow and Budapest, the audience was struck by the notable differences between them.
-Those with experience teaching at multiple universities testified to some remarkable discrepancies with regard to the freedom to develop your own seminars and introduce original approaches to teaching the EU.
-From the roundtable it appeared that the department and course convenor have a large influence on the options and approaches available to a teacher.
-One of the questions which arose was whether more could be done to bring training methods up to a similar level.
-Alternatively, should we embrace the variety which comes with various teaching traditions in all of the European countries?
+In the morning, the first panel started off with a debate about the variety which exists in teaching environments across Europe.
+With speakers coming from Rome, Glasgow and Budapest, the audience was struck by the notable differences in systems.
+Those with experience teaching at multiple universities testified to the remarkable variety with regard to the freedom to develop your own seminars and introduce original approaches to teaching the EU.

-The afternoon panels started with smaller group discussions where they addressed presentation and delivery skills, designing modules and assessments as well as teaching innovations and publications.
-The guest speakers offered fresh insights into the purpose of module design, tips for presenting with confidence, and gave the participants tangible tools to implement in their teaching assignments.
+In the afternoon, the panels began with smaller group discussions addressing presentation and delivery skills, designing modules and assessments, as well as teaching innovations and publications.
+The speakers offered insights into the purpose of module design, tips for presenting with confidence, and gave the participants tangible tools to implement in their teaching assignments.

-The intermission between the two afternoon panels was earmarked for the UACES SF elections.
-The candidates present gave a brief presentation, while the applicants not in attendance had prepared short videos to explain their motivation to become a SF Committee Member.
+The break between the two afternoon panels was occupied with the Student Forum Committee election.
+The candidates present gave a brief presentation, while those not in attendance had prepared short videos, all setting out their case for standing to be a Committee Member.
 The voting followed.

 Please note that this article represents the views of the author(s) and not those of the UACES Student Forum or UACES.